hatfieldlibrary/marc_data_migration/README.md

 sample starter plugin.

 ## Reports
-You can run a number of reports that we developed to help with analyzing errors in our records and reviewing the output of OCLC field substitution.
-The analysis of OCLC substitutions include metrics to help with determining the accuracy of record matches based on the OCLC number found in the input record.
+You can run a number of reports that we developed to analyze errors in our records and review the output of OCLC field substitution.
+The analysis of OCLC title matches includes metrics to help with determining accuracy.

 ## OCLC API Record Harvesting
-You can harvest OCLC records to speed up subsequent processing in two ways.
-The method used in package is adding records to a postgres database using the `--database-insert` option and then applying the database to subsequent processing.
+You can harvest OCLC records in two ways.
+The method used in package adds records to a postgres database using the `--database-insert` option and then applies the database to subsequent processing.
 You can use the database when processing by adding the `-db` flag, and the database name.
+This is recommended to speed up processing.

 If you like, you can also write OCLC records to a MARCXML file.
+We

 ## Updating with OCLC Data
 If your records require this step, you can update and/or add new OCLC record fields.
 For large projects, this